Pablo-Rovito/Pablo-Rovito/README.md

 ##  🙋🏿‍♂️ Hi there!
 Pablo here...

-> 🔭 I’m currently working on getting my FullStack Dev certificate on Henry
+> 🔭 I’m currently working on my portfolio, which will be done in NextJS, Typescript and Tailwind
 >
-> 🌱 I’m currently learning TypeScript and python
+> 🌱 I’m currently learning to integrate PowerBI into a NextJS SPA
 >
 > 💻 What I do know...
 JS | React | Redux | Node.JS | Express | PostgreSQL + Sequelize.
 [Here is a little display of my abilities...](https://pi-videogames-main-hazel.vercel.app/) ...
 [Here you can see my work in a team!](https://frontend-five-gules.vercel.app/)
 >